sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - A lot of extraordinary things in life are the result of things that are first-order negative, second order positive
 - One big mistake people repeatedly make is focusing on proving themselves right, instead of focusing on achieving the best outcome.

-- First principles
-    - Process of Socratic questioning
-        - Clarifying your thinking and explaining the origins of your ideas.
-(Why do I think this?
-What exactly do I think?)
-        - Challenging assumptions.
-(How do I know this is true?
-What if I thought the opposite?)
-        - Looking for evidence.
-(How can I back this up?
-What are the sources?)
-        - Considering alternative perspectives.
-(What might others think?
-How do I know I am correct?)
-        - Examining consequences and implications.
-(What if I am wrong?
-What are the consequences if I am?)
-        - Questioning the original questions.
-(Why did I think that?
-Was I correct?
-What conclusions can I draw from the reasoning process?)

-    - Reasoning from first principles allows us to step outside of history and conventional wisdom and see what is possible.
-When you really understand the principles at work, you can decide if the existing methods make sense.
-Often they don’t.
-Many people mistakenly believe that creativity is something that only some of us are born with, and either we have it or we don’t.
-Fortunately, there seems to be ample evidence that this isn’t true.
-We’re all born rather creative, but during our formative years, it can be beaten out of us by busy parents and teachers.
-As adults, we rely on convention and what we’re told because that’s easier than breaking things down into first principles and thinking for yourself.
-Thinking through first principles is a way of taking off the blinders.
-Most things suddenly seem more possible.

 - Blockchain
     - Dapps are a growing movement of applications that use Ethereum to disrupt business models or invent new ones.